kevin-funderburg/hashtable-benchmark/README.md

 ![insertion-chaining](./imgs/insertion-chaining.png)
 ![insertion-open-addressing](./imgs/insertion-open-addressing.png)

-- Open-addressing is faster when the load factor is low, but far slower when the load factor is high.
+> - Open-addressing is faster when the load factor is low, but far slower when the load factor is high.
-- Another note of interest was how erratic the chaining method's graph is compared to the smooth and consistent graph of open-addressing.
+> - Another note of interest was how erratic the chaining method's graph is compared to the smooth and consistent graph of open-addressing.

 ### Deletion

 ![delete-chaining](./imgs/delete-chaining.png)
 ![delete-open-addressing](./imgs/delete-open-addressing.png)

-- Open-addressing is faster when the load factor is low, but far slower when the load factor is high.
+> Open-addressing is faster when the load factor is low, but far slower when the load factor is high.

 ### Search

 ![search-chaining](./imgs/search-chaining.png)
 ![search-open-addressing](./imgs/search-open-addressing.png)

-- Open-addressing is faster when the load factor is low, but far slower when the load factor is high.
+> Open-addressing is faster when the load factor is low, but far slower when the load factor is high.

 ### Space

 ![memsize-chaining](./imgs/memsize-chaining.png)
 ![memsize-open-addressing](./imgs/memsize-open-addressing.png)

-- Chaining uses far more memory than open-addressing, particularly as the size of the table increases and the load factor increases (more insertions).
+> - Chaining uses far more memory than open-addressing, particularly as the size of the table increases and the load factor increases (more insertions).
-- Open addressing has a static memory size based on the size the table itself.
+> - Open addressing has a static memory size based on the size the table itself.

 ## Interpretations

-After comparison of all of the tests, the data proves the chaining method of the hash table data structure is a faster algorithm for insertion, deletion, particularly as the load factor approaches 1.
+After comparison of all of the tests, the data proves shows a common pattern, open-addressing is a faster algorithm for insertion, searching and deletion when the tables are small; but as the table sizes and load factors increase, the chaining algorithm becomes much faster.
 However, the size overhead accumulated from continuous insertions of a linked list node proves to create a dramatically larger data structure as opposed to the open-addressing method.

-From the data gathered, we can conclude there are situations where one method is more ideal than another when considering which to use.
-If an application only requires a small table, then the open-addressing method is a better choice, but if the table is large, speed is desired and space is not a factor, then chaining is the preferred method.
+The data gathered proves neither algorithm is explicitly better than the other, and what defines the usefulness of an algorithm (or data-structure) is the situation in which the said algorithm is utilized.
+When considering chaining and open-addressing, if an application only requires a small table, then the open-addressing method is a better choice, but if the table is large, speed is desired and space is not a factor, then chaining is the preferred method.

 ## Licensing & thanks